-Fixed Installation Testing is also referred to as a Periodic Inspection and Testing (PIR) or Electrical Installation Condition Report (EICR) of a Fixed Installation.
-It is a report on the electrical wiring of a property; outlining any defects it may have that may prove to be a safety hazard.
-Regular inspection of an electrical installation of a property is an essential part of any preventive maintenance programme.
+Fixed Installation Testing is a report on the electrical wiring of a property or site; outlining any defects it may have that may prove to be a safety hazard.
+Also reffered to as a Periodic Inspection and Testing (PIR) or Electrical installation condition report (EICR) of a Fixed Installation.
+Regular inspection of the electrical installation of a property or site is an essential part of any preventative maintenance programme.

-Norwood Electrical has a long standing history of high quality electrical testing and installation and have worked with a wide range of organisations from small businesses to Multi National corporations and NHS Trusts.
+Norwood UK has a long standing history of high quality electrical testing and installation and have worked with a wide range of organisations from small businesses to Multi National corporations and NHS Trusts.

 All our engineers are fully qualified and NIC EIC Approved to ensure only the highest standards are adhered to in our testing and installations.

 All of our Fixed electrical testing is carried out to the IEE Wiring Regulations (BS 7671) to ensure that your electrical systems are free from problems which may cause fire or injury.

 - Visual Inspection - Our engineers carry out a series of visual checks, to ensure that your electrical systems are in a safe condition .

 - Electrical Testing - A number of electronic tests are carried out by injected test voltages and current through the system to determine the integrity and functionality of cables, accessories and disconnection devices.

 Electrical testing will require the main supply to be isolated and with careful planning can be done with little disruption to your business.
 This work can even be carried out whilst your workplace is empty, such as nights, weekends or holiday periods.

 On completion of the tests we will provide you with a comprehensive report accredited by the NICEIC on the fixed installation for your organisation.
 This report will detail the status of your installation along with any remedial work necessary to bring it back into a safe condition.